SunStrong-Management/pvs-hass/README.md

 6. In the Home Assistant UI go to "Configuration" -> "Integrations" click "+" and search for "PVS".
    * The main configuration is `<IP/Hostname>[:port]`.
 Check your router configuration for the IP of your PVS

+Note: If prompted for a password, use the last 5 Characters in your PVS Serial.
+Easily located in the System Info in the Sunstrong Management App.

 ## Options (available from 'configure' once integration is setup)